pydrake.multibody.optimization

 A pair containing the linear constraints that will enforce the frame acceleration limit on the backward pass and forward pass respectively.

-1. AddFrameAccelerationLimit(self: pydrake.multibody.optimization.Toppra, constraint_frame: pydrake.multibody.tree.Frame, lower_limit: pydrake.trajectories.Trajectory, upper_limit: pydrake.trajectories.Trajectory, discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) -> Tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]
+1. AddFrameAccelerationLimit(self: pydrake.multibody.optimization.Toppra, constraint_frame: pydrake.multibody.tree.Frame, lower_limit: pydrake.trajectories.Trajectory, upper_limit: pydrake.trajectories.Trajectory, discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) -> tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]

 A version of acceleration limit that uses a trajectory for the upper and lower limits.